Many-body effects in a composite bosonic Josephson junction: Introduction

-In recent times, MCTDHB has been thoroughly used to study the BJJ dynamics in different situations, viz., in 1D as well as in 2D; with repulsive and attractive interactions \cite{Sakmann2010}; with contact and finite range interactions \cite{Tunneling_Rapha, Haldar2018, Bhowmik2022arxiv}; and in presence of an asymmetry in the trap \cite{Haldar2019, Bhowmik2022}, etc. Fragmentation and the uncertainty product of the many-particle position and momentum operators have also been studied \cite{Klaiman2016} which reasserted the importance of using a full many-body model such as MCDTHB.
-The many-body uncertainty product of the BEC in a double well was shown to grow with time $t$ as $t^2$ (up to leading order in $t$).
+The many-particle uncertainty product of the BEC in a double well was shown to grow with time $t$ as $t^2$ (up to leading order in $t$).
 It has been further shown that, contrary to the BH dimer, the full many-body dynamics of BJJ for the repulsive and attractive interactions are not equivalent \cite{Sakmann2010}.
-A universality of the degree of fragmentation with respect to different particle numbers $N$ (i.e., fragmentation of the systems to the same value of natural occupations), keeping the interaction parameter $\Lambda =\lambda_0 (N-1)$ fixed ($\lambda_0$ being the strength of interaction) has been predicted in the dynamics of interacting bosons in a symmetric as well as an asymmetric double well for the sufficiently strong interaction.
-Moreover, resonantly enhanced tunnelling which was earlier experimentally observed has also been demonstrated for an asymmetric BJJ with MCTDHB \cite{Haldar2019}.
-Moreover, on a different note, the Josephson effects have been investigated in various complex systems, such as, two-component BEC \cite{Mondal2022}, spinor condensates \cite{Zibold2010}, polariton condensates \cite{Abbarchi2013}, fermionic superfluid \cite{Valtolina2015}, and spin-orbit coupled BEC \cite{Hou2018}.
+Also, the fragmentation of BEC in both the symmetric and asymmetric double-well trap has been shown to exhibit an indifference to the particle number $N$ as long as the interaction parameter $\Lambda =\lambda_0 (N-1)$ ($\lambda_0$ being the strength of interaction) remains unchanged.
+Moreover, resonantly enhanced tunneling, which was experimentally observed, has also been demonstrated for an asymmetric BJJ with MCTDHB \cite{Haldar2019}.
+On a different note, the Josephson effects have been investigated in various complex systems, such as two-component BEC \cite{Mondal2022}, spinor condensates \cite{Zibold2010}, polariton condensates \cite{Abbarchi2013}, fermionic superfluid~\cite{Valtolina2015}, and spin-orbit coupled BEC \cite{Hou2018}.